 5. Integrate 'Biophilic' Design and Natural Elements

-What's "biophilic", you ask?
-Biophilic design remains a leading coworking industry trend.
+What’s “biophilic”, you ask?
+Biophilic design remains a leading coworking industry trend supported by research into nature in the workplace.
 It means using plants, organic textures, daylight flow, and earthy colour palettes to help reduce stress and increase productivity.
+Incorporating plants and natural elements can improve air quality and support physical and mental health in the workplace.
 The International Well Building Institute (IWBI) recommends a biophilic approach to designing workspaces to boost concentration and general wellbeing — a natural fit when “well being” is a major priority for members.
 Check out their studies on how to use natural daylight, for example, to create the perfect coworking environment.

 In general, biophilic design means aiming for: